Brian-Doucet/nfldfs/README.md

 ## Installation
-`nfldfs` is supported for Python 3 can be installed from the repo.
-You'll need [pip](https://pip.pypa.io/en/stable/) and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) installed.
+`nfldfs` is supported for Python 3 and can be installed from the repo.
+You will need [pip](https://pip.pypa.io/en/stable/) installed.
+The package was created using a [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) and is recommended but not required.

 *These are the steps for getting your dev environment up and running on a Mac*